canada-ca-terraform-modules/terraform-kubernetes-argo-cd/README.md

 | projects                 | list   | no       | Defines a list of ArgoCD Projects to deploy                   |
 | values                   | string | no       | Values to be passed to the Helm Chart                         |

-Defines a list of ArgoCD Projects to deploy.

 # Outputs

 | Name           | Description              |